Alexander Dovzhenko: WWII

 But a police report sent at the time by the head of the NKVD Vsevolod Merkulov to the party secretary in charge of culture, Andrei Zhdanov, said that Dovzhenko greatly resented the behaviour of Khrushchev, and leaders of the Ukrainian writers' union, who had praised the scenario on first reading, but then denounced on orders from above.
 Dovzhenko was quoted as saying "I don't hold anything against Stalin.
 I hold something against .. people who throw malicious slogans at me after all their admiration of the screenplay - these people cannot guide the war and the people.
 This is trash."

+Although most of his time was spent writing, Dovzhenko requested to work as a documentary filmmaker for the Central Newsreel Studio, resulting in two documentary films.
+During the war, Dovzhenko also wrote Povist’ polum’ianykh lit (Chronicle of Flaming Years, 1945), which was later adapted into an award-winning 1961 film directed by Yuliya Solntseva.
+Earlier, Solntseva adapted another Dovzhenko work: Poem of the Sea.

+Later life

 After being hauled in front of the Central Committee, Dovzhenko was excluded from various official organisations, cut himself off from fellow artists, wrote novels, and applied himself to writing a screenplay about the biologist, Michurin.
 The film Michurin earned him another Stalin prize, in 1949, although it was revised so many times, in order to get political approval, that according to one historian, "a large part of the final version was made without him."

 Khrushchev claimed that with his rise to power after the death of Stalin and the execution of the police chief Lavrentiy Beria, the persecution of Dovzhenko ended, and he was able to "live a useful active life" again.
 He embarked on two projects, a film adaption of the novella, Taras Bulba, by Gogol and Poem About a Sea, neither of which was completed before Dovzhenko died of a heart attack on November 25, 1956, in his dacha in Peredelkino - though the latter was completed by his widow Yulia Solntseva.

 Over a 20-year career, Dovzhenko personally directed only seven films.